paritytech/homebrew-paritytech/README.md

 ### Getting Homebrew

 Homebrew is the missing package manager for OSX.
-You can find installation instructions at www.brew.sh, alternatively open your terminal and type in:
+You can find installation instructions at <www.brew.sh>.
+Alternatively open your terminal and type in:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"